 Having a healthier workforce can lead to increased productivity.
 The less time a worker has to spend going to the doctor, taking sick days or coming to work unhappy, the more productive they are during the work day.
-According to a study by Brigham Young University, the employees with healthy eating habits were expected to be 25% more productive, the ones who exercised at least 3x a week were “15% more likely to have better job performance,” and the overall absenteeism rate for employees who ate healthy and exercised was 27% lower when compared to colleagues who didn’t practice these habits.”
+According to a study by Brigham Young University, the employees with healthy eating habits were expected to be 25% more productive, the ones who exercised at least 3x a week were “15% more likely to have better job performance,” and the overall presenteeism, and absenteeism rate for employees who ate healthy and exercised was 27% lower when compared to colleagues who didn’t practice these habits.”

 - Better Recruitment and Retention